-13. Use Section 2.3.6. to determine the "Nominal Gross Weight" as follows:
+13. Use Section 2.3.6.
+"Determine Nominal Gross Weight and Package Error" to determine the "Nominal Gross Weight" as follows:

-The nominal gross weight equals the sum of the average weight of the labeled volume (average of values recorded in Column 8) plus the average tare (average of values recorded in Column 3) for the packages selected for tare.
+The nominal gross weight equals the sum of the average weight of the labeled volume (average of values recorded in Column 8) plus the average tare (average of values recorded in Column 3) for the containers selected for tare.